-- Develop world-class X-ray capabilities that address problems relevant to current and future scientific needs. - Attract premier researchers teams from a wide range of scientific disciplines by providing top-of-the-line beamlines and outstanding user support. - Maintain a safe, vibrant, challenging, diverse and inclusive work environment that fosters excellence and innovation, such that the APS continues to be the top choice for scientists, engineers, and technical staff pursuing careers at synchrotron light sources.
+- Develop world-class X-ray capabilities that address problems relevant to current and future scientific needs. - Attract premier researchers as users of XSD beamlines from a wide range of scientific disciplines by providing top-of-the-line instrumentation, sample environments, supporting laboratories, data analysis methods and outstanding user support. - Maintain a safe, vibrant, challenging, diverse and inclusive work environment that fosters excellence and innovation, such that the APS continues to be the top choice for scientists, engineers, and technical staff pursuing careers at synchrotron light sources.